ZecHub/zechub/site/zcashecosystem/zcashcommunity.md

 # Zcash Community

 The Zcash community is a vibrant and passion group of people working towards making ZEC one of the most widely used cryptocurrencies in the world.
 The community is made up of a diverse group of people from all over the world.
-They come from a variety of different backgrounds and ocupations, but they all work together to help achieve Zcash and ZEC's vision.
+They come from a variety of different backgrounds and occupations, but they all work together to help achieve Zcash and ZEC's vision.

 ----